Skip to main content

 Sending sensitive information as encrypted attachments, such as PDFs or ZIP files, adds an extra layer of security.

-This ensures that even if the email content is intercepted, the attachments remain inaccessible without the correct decryption key.
+This helps make sure that even if the email content is intercepted, the attachments remain inaccessible without the correct decryption key.

-This is not the same as a password-protected document in Microsoft Word — which can quite easily be cracked by hackers.
+This is not the same as a password-protected document in Microsoft Word, which can be cracked by determined attackers.

 There are various methods of encrypting files and they can use any number of encryption algorithms, some of which are more or less secure.